AdaCore/spark2014/docs/ug/spark_2014.rst

 In Contract Cases
 ^^^^^^^^^^^^^^^^^

-The rule for attribute Old inside contract cases (see :ref:`Contract Cases`) is more permissive.
+The rule for attribute ``Old`` inside :ref:`Contract Cases` is more permissive.
 Take for example the same contract as above for procedure ``Extract``, expressed with contract cases:

 .. code-block:: ada